Battling addiction and ready for treatment?

 An evaluation may include the following:

 The doctor may perform a physical exam, including a check of your blood pressure, weight, and height.
 You may also need to provide information about your eating habits, such as when you last ate and how much.
-The doctor may also recommend that you get lab tests such as thyroid function tests if indicated by your history.
+The doctor may also recommend getting lab tests such as thyroid function tests if indicated by your history.

 Questionnaires and Interviews